lindsay-kislingbury/numeric_literal_checker/README.md

 ## Project Overview

 This application:
 - Uses NFAs to validate Python numeric literals without relying on regex or built-in parsing
-- Processes decimal, octal, and hexadecimal integer formats
+- Processes decimal, octal, hexadecimal, and floating point formats
 - Combines individual NFAs into a single unified automaton
 - Includes comprehensive test cases covering valid and invalid inputs
 - Provides visual representations of all state machines